 14. Crown Braid:

 Caption: crown braid with a messy bun

-More or less similar to Swiss braid, Crown braid is woven like a French braid.
-These braids take too much of time to be woven as small sections of hair from the crown area are added as the braid advances.
+More or less similar to Swiss braids, the Crown braid is woven like a French braid.
+These braids take too much time to be woven as small sections of hair from the crown area are added as the braid advances.
 Crown braid works well for medium to long hair and is best for curly hair beauties as it keeps your crown neat and well maintained.
 You can accessorize your braids with different embellishments to make it look chic!

 Fishtail braids are completely the style of the season.
 Young college girls, Bollywood beauties, and models on the ramp have been sporting this trend off late.
 It looks equally stylish on both Indian and Western wear.
 The one-sided fishtail braid has been very popular as well.
 Also referred to as the ‘herringbone braid’, Fishtail Braid is woven by taking small even sections of hair like a standard braid that looks like a fishtail or a herringbone.
 Even though the plaits are woven like an English braid, you have to take very small sections of hair each time, so it’s better to use a tail comb while doing the hairstyle.
 Here is a detailed Fishtail braid tutorial.

 Infographic: 5 Stunning Indian Braid Hairstyles For Long Hair

 While Western hairstyles have their own charm and way around with short haircuts, Indian hairstyles are undisputedly winning the game when it comes to braided hairdos.
 If you have often considered the traditional look as monotonous and dull, check out the infographic below for 5 gorgeous revamped versions of classic Indian braids and give these looks a try.